kent-3/liquidity-book/docs/src/guides/price_from_id.md

 ### Example

-Here is an example to illustrate the conversion function with the sAVAX/AVAX pair which has a binStep of 5.
-We choose here a binId equal to 8388755.
-Price returned doesn't need to be adjusted, as both tokens have 18 decimals.
+Here is an example to illustrate the conversion function with the sSCRT/SCRT pair which has a binStep of 5.
+We choose here a bin_id equal to 8388755.
+Price returned doesn't need to be adjusted, as both tokens have 6 decimals.

 ```py
 getPriceFromId(8388755, 5)
 >>> 1.0762487670087693
 ```

-For second example, let's take BTC.b/USDC pair which has a binStep of 10.
-We choose binId equal to 8394314.
+For second example, let's take SHD/SCRT pair which has a binStep of 10.
+We choose bin_id equal to 8394314.

 ```py
 getPriceFromId(8394314, 10)